farism/elm-factory/README.md

 - `node-elm-compiler` for compiling production builds
 - `elm-css` for managing stylesheets and extracting css assets
 - `gulp` for orchestrating CLI tasks
-- `rev-all` for production mode cache-busting
+- `postcss` for css processing and minification
-- `uglifyjs` for production mode minification
+- `uglifyjs` for js minification

 ### Contributing